 Before you can file a medical malpractice lawsuit in Nebraska's courts, the proposed complaint must be considered by a panel of experts, according to Nebraska Revised Statute 44-2840.
-This process serves as a prerequisite to filing a lawsuit (although panel review can be waived in some situations).
+This process serves as a prerequisite to filing a lawsuit (although panel review can be waived if the plaintiff specifically requests it).

 Here are some highlights of the process:

-Once the panel is formed, it considers all relevant evidence, including "medical charts, X-rays, laboratory test results, excerpts of treatises, depositions of witnesses including parties, and any other form of evidence allowable," according to Nebraska Revised Statute 44-2842.
+Once the panel is formed, it will consider all relevant evidence, including "medical charts, X-rays, laboratory test results, excerpts of treatises, depositions of witnesses including parties, and any other form of evidence allowable," according to Nebraska Revised Statute 44-2842.

 This is just a quick summary of Nebraska's medical review panel process.
-For more details, peruse the statutes linked above, or talk with an experienced Nebraska medical malpractice lawyer.
+For more details, read the statutes linked above, or talk with an experienced Nebraska medical malpractice lawyer.

 Like a lot of states, Nebraska has a law on the books that limits the amount of compensation that a plaintiff can receive in a medical malpractice case, even after the plaintiff has been successful at trial and the jury has issued a finding that the defendant's medical negligence caused significant harm to the plaintiff.

 Nebraska's damages cap is pretty unique among states.
-That's because most states place a cap only on one category of medical malpractice damages: non-economic damages, which includes compensation for things like pain and suffering, loss of enjoyment of life, anxiety, emotional distress, and other subjective harm caused by the malpractice.
+That's because most states that cap damages place limits only on one category of medical malpractice damages: non-economic damages.
+Non-economic damages include compensation for things like pain and suffering, loss of enjoyment of life, anxiety, emotional distress, and other subjective harm caused by the malpractice.

 But in passing Nebraska Revised Statutes section 44-2825, the state legislature has placed a total cap on damages in medical malpractice cases.
-This includes the plaintiff's economic damages -- meaning payment for past and future medical care, lost income, and future lost earnings or harm to earning capacity -- as well as non-economic harm.
-The cap number that will apply in a given case varies depending on when the underlying malpractice allegedly took place.
+This includes the plaintiff's economic damages—meaning payment for past and future medical care, lost income, and future lost earnings or harm to earning capacity—as well as non-economic harm.
+The cap that will apply in a given case varies depending on when the underlying malpractice allegedly took place.

-Another wrinkle in Nebraska's med mal damages cap is that health care providers who qualify under the state's Hospital-Medical Liability Act won't pay more than $500,000 in total damages, and any amount above that $500,000 is paid out from the state's Excess Liability Fund (up to the relevant cap number, of course).
+Another wrinkle in Nebraska's medical malpractice damages cap law is that health care providers who qualify under the state's Hospital-Medical Liability Act won't pay more than $500,000 in total damages, and any amount above that $500,000 is paid out from the state's Excess Liability Fund (up to the relevant cap number, of course).